 Subject(s): Liberal Arts & Humanities

 Maria Charalambous has sixteen years of lecturing experience in tertiary education as a lecturer of accounting and management subjects.
 Over the last years, however, her main area of concentration has been to organizational behavior and its related subject areas.
-She has taught Organisational Behaviour, History of Business and Management, Human Resource Management, Business Ethics and Managerial Leadership at RACL and WGS since 2005.
+She has taught Organisational Behaviour, History of Business and Management, Human Resource Management, Business Ethics and Managerial Leadership since 2005.

 At a professional level, she has been taking up consultancy and training projects involving a range of Organizational Development services offered to business organizations in Cyprus and in the Middle East region.